giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 CSI has been promoted to GA in Kubernetes v1.13 and is becoming the standard to replace the current Kubernetes `in-tree` storage plugin to handle Volumes for different provider.

-The `aws-ebs-csi-driver` provides a CSI interface to manage the lifecycle of Amazon EBS Volumes.
+The `aws-ebs-csi-driver-app` provides a CSI interface to manage the lifecycle of Amazon EBS Volumes.

 ## Installing EBS CSI driver